Examiner nudges U.S. to socialism

 The direction that our federal government is taking toward the taxpaying citizens is that the government is smarter than the voters who sent them to Washington.
 Our government is spoon-feeding the citizens because “they know best” regardless of the cost.

-Page 2 of 2 - Does it take a partial government shutdown for our elected officials to listen to be people and control cost?
+Does it take a partial government shutdown for our elected officials to listen to be people and control cost?

 Save money, and improve health care